🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Mistake 9: Trading Too Many Markets Simultaneously

-Depth of analysis outweighs breadth of exposure.
-Two or three thoroughly researched positions will serve you better than a dozen hastily evaluated ones.
+Depth of analysis outweighs breadth of positions.
+Two or three markets you've thoroughly researched will serve you better than fifteen markets receiving cursory attention.

 Mistake 10: Letting Politics or Emotion Drive Trading

-Wishing for a particular political outcome and objectively assessing its likelihood are entirely separate matters.
-Base your positions on probability assessments, not on personal preferences or hopes.
+Wanting a particular political outcome to materialise differs fundamentally from objectively assessing its likelihood.
+Base your trades on probability assessment, not personal preference or ideology.

 FAQ

-- Develop your forecasting abilities using Manifold Markets (which operates with play currency) across a minimum of 50+ transactions to refine your probability calibration before deploying actual USDC on PolyGram.
+Complete at least 50+ trades using play money on Manifold Markets to refine your probability calibration before deploying actual USDC on PolyGram.

-- Calculate your Brier score across a minimum of 50+ forecasts.
-When your calibration metrics demonstrate sustained outperformance relative to the market baseline, you can reasonably conclude that your edge is substantive rather than coincidental.
+Calculate your Brier score (a standard forecasting accuracy metric) across a minimum of 50+ predictions.
+Sustained outperformance relative to market consensus indicates your edge is substantive rather than coincidental.